cardano-foundation/CIPs/CIP-0116/README.md

 This CIP lays out strong conventions that future schema authors must follow.
 With a large set of design principles and conventions.
 The aim for these is to minimize the potential for unavoidable deltas between schemas.

 By setting sometimes arbitrary conventions we hope to create a single possible interpretation from CBOR to JSON.
 This is beneficial as

+### Absence of extensibility

+The schemas MUST NOT be extensible with additional properties.
+This may sound counter-intuitive and against the spirit of json-schema, but there are some motivations behind that:

+- More safety from typos: object fields that are optional may be specified with slightly incorrect names in dApps' code, leading to inability of the decoders to pick up the values, which may go unnoticed.
+- Clear delineation between Cardano domain types and user dApp domain types: forcing the developers to store their dApp domain data separately from Cardano data, or close to it (as opposed to mixing these together in a single object) will indirectly motivate better structured dApp code.

 ### JSON
  - what alternatives?